 Data that meet the Level A and Level B criteria and are not qualified as estimated or rejected during the data validation process are assessed as enforcement quality data and can be used for all Superfund purposes and activities.
 Data that meet only the Level A criteria and are not rejected during the data validation process can be assessed as screening quality data.
 Screening quality data can be used only for certain activities, which include engineering studies and design.
-Data that do not meet the Level A and/or B criteria and/or are rejected during the data validation process are assigned one of the following qualifiers:
+Data that do not meet the Level A and/or B criteria and/or are rejected during the data validation process are designated as unusable.
+The data are assigned one of the following qualifiers:

-- E = Enforcement quality.
-No qualifiers or U qualifier and meets Level A and B criteria. - S = Screening quality.
-J or UJ qualifier and/or meets only Level A criteria. - R = Unusable.
+E = Enforcement quality.
+No qualifiers or U qualifier and meets Level A and B criteria.

+S = Screening quality.
+J or UJ qualifier and/or meets only Level A criteria.

+R = Unusable.
 R qualifier and/or does not meet Level A or B requirements.

+Enforcement/Screening Designation